drazkiew/PythonTaskWojDra/README.md

 This project is a Django app build according to the specifications described in [this page](https://gitlab.futuremind.dev/fm-public/python-task).

 ## Summary
-This app is a Django app with an REST API, which allows for:
+This project containst code for a Django app with an REST API, which allows for:

 - Uploading, changing size and setting a title of an image file in commonly used image formats.
 - Retrieving stored image objects, which contain their title, size, as well as URI to download the associated image file.